The JWST FRESCO Survey: Legacy NIRCam/Grism Spectroscopy and Imaging in the two GOODS Fields

 These fields are thus among the most valuable extragalactic legacy fields, especially for distant galaxy science.
 More than 40\% of all HST-selected $z\sim7-8$ candidate galaxies from blank-field surveys lie in these two areas alone \citep[e.g.][]{Bouwens15aLF,Finkelstein15}.
 One of the first sources spectroscopically confirmed with Ly$\alpha$ at $z>7$ lies in GOODS-N ($z=7.5$, \citealt{Finkelstein13}) within a spectroscopically confirmed overdensity of $z\sim7.5$ galaxies \citep{Jung20}.
 GOODS-N also contains the most distant confirmed galaxy with HST: GN-z11 \citep{Oesch16,Bunker23}, a dusty, red QSO at $z\sim7$ \citep{FujimotoZ7qso}, as well as an enigmatic dusty source, HDF850.1, embedded in another overdensity at $z\sim5.2$ \citep{Walter12}.
 By targeting both GOODS fields, FRESCO thus enables a first estimate of the diversity of cosmic structures across cosmis history, well into the EoR.

-Both of the FRESCO fields are (partially) observed with the proprietary NIRCam/GTO data from the JADES survey (Eisenstein et al, in prep.; see also \citealt{Helton23}), and with two of the MIRI GTO programs (Rieke et al, in prep.; Ostlin et al, in prep.; see also \citealt{Rieke15,Rinaldi23}).
+Both of the FRESCO fields are (partially) observed with the proprietary NIRCam/GTO data from the JADES survey (\citealt{Eisenstein23}; see also \citealt{Helton23}), and with two of the MIRI GTO programs (Rieke et al, in prep.; Ostlin et al, in prep.; see also \citealt{Rieke15,Rinaldi23}).
 Additionally, the FRESCO data overlap with the public programs JEMS \citep{Williams23} and NGDEEP \citep{Bagley23}.